People Will Talk: Plot

-Dr. Noah Praetorius is a physician who teaches in a medical school and founded a clinic dedicated to treating patients humanely and holistically.
-A colleague who dislikes Praetorius's unorthodox but effective methods, Dr. Rodney Elwell, has hired a detective to investigate Praetorius.
-A housekeeper who once worked for Praetorius reacts visibly when Elwell asks her about Praetorius's mysterious friend Mr. Shunderson, who rarely leaves Praetorius's side and has a deep, intuitive understanding of human and animal nature.
+Physician Noah Praetorius teaches at a medical school and has founded a clinic dedicated to treating patients humanely and holistically.
+Dr. Rodney Elwell, a colleague who dislikes Praetorius's unorthodox but effective methods, has hired a detective to investigate Praetorius.
+Mr. Shunderson, Praetorius's mysterious friend, rarely leaves his side and possesses a deep, intuitive understanding of human and animal nature.

-Meanwhile, student Deborah Higgins enters Praetorius's life, displaying signs of emotional distress.
-After she faints during a lecture, Praetorius examines her and informs her that she's pregnant.
-Upset by this news, "Mrs. Higgins" admits that she's not really married.
-She will not reveal who the unborn child's father is, and says knowing about her condition would be too much for her father to bear.
+After student Deborah Higgins faints during an anatomy presentation, Praetorius suggests she see a doctor, which she does, and he later receives her lab results and informs her that she is pregnant.
+Deborah is upset by the news, as she is unmarried.
+She will not reveal the father of her unborn child and fears that the news would be too much for her own father to bear.
 In a hallway near Praetorius's office, she shoots herself but is not seriously injured.

-After successfully operating on Deborah, Praetorius tries to calm her by telling her there was a mistake in her pregnancy test.
-But she has fallen in love with him, and becomes upset at her own embarrassing behavior.
-She runs away from the clinic, forcing him to find her so he can tell her she really is pregnant.
+After successfully operating on Deborah, Praetorius tries to calm her by telling her that the results of her pregnancy test were mistaken and that she really is not pregnant.
+However, she has fallen in love with him and becomes upset at her own embarrassing behavior.
+Deborah flees the clinic.

-Praetorius and Shunderson drive to where Deborah and her father Arthur live, a farm owned by Arthur's brother, John.
+Praetorius and Shunderson visit Deborah's father Arthur on his farm.
 Arthur thinks that his daughter's injury occurred when she burned herself with a curling iron.
-Deborah and Praetorius hide Deborah's shooting incident from her father, who is a failure in life and lives unhappily as a dependant of his stingy brother.
-Deborah is his only pride in life, which might become intolerable for him with a baby to take care of and his daughter's reputation ruined.
+Deborah and Praetorius hide Deborah's shooting incident from her father, who is a failure in life and lives unhappily as a dependent of his stingy brother.
+Deborah is his only pride in life, which might become intolerable for him with a baby to support and his daughter's reputation ruined.

 While showing Praetorius the farm, Deborah admits her love for him.
-She also wonders why he is visiting and begins to suspect that he is attracted to her.
+She wonders why he is visiting and suspects that he is attracted to her.
 After she seductively interrogates him, they share a passionate kiss.
-They soon get married, and Arthur comes to live with them.
-Deborah goes to the store in order to buy her husband an electric train set and a cake for his birthday.
-A few weeks later, Deborah suggests to Noah that she may be pregnant, and he admits that she was pregnant all along.
-They debate over the due date of the baby, Noah says September and she says December.
-She ruefully concludes that he married her out of pity, but Noah convinces her that he really did fall in love with her.
+They are soon married and Arthur comes to live with them.
+Deborah discovers that she is pregnant and assumes that the baby is her husband's, but Praetorius informs her that she had been pregnant all along.
+She fears that he married her out of pity, but Noah convinces her that he really did fall in love with her.